LenShustek/miditones/README.txt

 *  -pi  Ignore notes in the MIDI percussion track 9 (also called 10 by some) *
 *  -dp  Generate IDE-dependent C code to define PROGMEM *
+*  -r   Terminate the output file with a "restart" command instead of a "stop" command.
+*
 *  -h   Give command-line help.
 *